 - Foreign Transaction Fee: 2.7% on each transaction after conversion to U.S. dollars

-- Don’t want a hard pull on your credit history
+- You do't want a hard pull on your credit history

-- Aren’t sure whether to choose a gift card vs. a prepaid card
+- You aren’t sure whether to choose a gift card vs. a prepaid card

-- Want credit card features (purchase protection, fraud protection, roadside assistance, etc.) without the risk of overspending
+- You want credit card features (purchase protection, fraud protection, roadside assistance, etc.) without the risk of overspending or a credit check

-- Don’t have a bank account but want a repository for direct deposits
+- You don’t have a bank account but want a repository for direct deposits

 The American Express Serve Card is a prepaid card that acts in much the same way as the American Express Bluebird – a prepaid offering from Amex and Walmart.
-And like with the Bluebird, account management is easy with the American Express Serve: login to the American Express Serve app, and you’ll have access to a whole bunch of features that don’t come with other prepaid cards – including gift cards and even some debit cards.
+And like with the Bluebird, account management is easy with the American Express Serve: login to the American Express Serve app, and you’ll have access to many features that don’t come with other prepaid cards – including gift cards and even some debit cards.

-One of the best parts of prepaid debit cards is that you can add money at many major retail locations – including Walmart.
+One of the best parts of prepaid debit cards is adding money at many major retail locations – including Walmart.
 Just go to the customer service desk and make a Serve cash reload.

 One of the best features of the American Express Serve is the ability to set up free direct deposits with the card.
-Direct deposits allow employers, government agencies, or anyone else to add funds to your account automatically.
-Most direct deposits set up with banks transfer the funds into your account once the money settles in the account, meaning it can take days to receive your funds.
+Direct deposits allow employers, government agencies, or anyone else to automatically add funds to your account.
+Most direct deposits set up with banks transfer the funds into your account once the money settles, meaning it can take days to receive your funds.

 With the Amex Serve, however, the funds are transferred into your account as soon as the deposit instruction is given, meaning you can receive your deposit up to two days sooner than with traditional banks!